DRIVER CIRCUIT THEORY |

 When driven at the exact resonant frequency, we saw that the load current was sinusoidal and was precisely in phase with the applied voltage waveform.
 This is no longer the case when the resonator is driven slightly below its resonant frequency.
 A substantial current still flows, but the current drawn by the load starts to lead the applied voltage by a short time as shown below:

+Essentially the load current changes direction slightly before the applied voltage changes polarity !
+At first this behaviour seems odd, but it is due to the net capacitance in the Tesla coil at this operating frequency.
 (It may be helpful to imagine a container being "over-filled" with fluid.
 When the container becomes full there is a back-pressure, and fluid starts to flow back out of the container.
-This analogy is pretty weak, but it helps me to get my head round what is happening here.)
+This analogy is pretty weak, but it helps me to get my head round what is happening here.) |

 This property of load current reversal before the applied voltage is somewhat unique and is a direct consequence of charge storage in the capacitance of the Tesla coil.
 Most inverters for motor drives or power supply applications drive power into loads which are highly inductive.
 For this reason the behaviour discussed here is rarely encountered elsewhere in the Power Electronics field.